learnbyexample/practice_python_projects/practice_python_projects.md

                 opf.write(f'{name},{votes}\n')
 ```

-First, a naive histogram is created with author name as key and total number of exact matches as the value.
+First, a naive histogram is created with the author name as the *key* and the total number of exact matches as the *value*.

 Then, `rapidfuzz` is used to merge similar author names.
 The `sorted()` function is used to allow the most popular spelling to win.

 Finally, the fuzzed dictionary is sorted again by highest votes and written to output files.
 The result is written in `csv` format with a header and a cut-off limit of minimum `5` votes.

-Here's a table of top-10 authors:
+Here's a table of the top-10 authors:

 | 2021 | Votes | 2019 | Votes |
 | ---- | ----- | ---- | ----- |